cswuhan/cswuhan.github.io/dairy/MyDairy.md

 To explain further, I (A) want to send a message to B. The VPN will encrypt my data and use my IP address as the source IP and my destination as its destination.

 Then, B sends the SYN/ACK to the VPN, which then decrypts the data and sends the SYN/ACK to me.
 This whole process ensures that my data is secure and protected.

+# 20231024

+There is no doubt that improving my communication skills is critical for me.
+As the article said, I should speak in public, for example, make some videos on YouTube.